Azərbaycan Respublikası Ədliyyə Nazirliyi

 What is the difference between amnesty and pardon?

-Amnesty is the release from punishment imposed or to be imposed on individuals who have committed violations of the law, or the reduction of the term of the sentence imposed on them, or the replacement of the unserved part of the sentence with a lighter type of punishment.
-The amnesty act is adopted by the Milli Majlis of the Republic of Azerbaijan.
-Amnesty is the release from punishment imposed on individuals who have been convicted by courts, or the reduction of the term of the sentence imposed on them, or the replacement of the unserved part of the sentence with a lighter type of punishment.
-Amnesty is carried out by the President of the Republic of Azerbaijan.
+Amnesty is the exemption from punishment imposed or that may be imposed on persons not individually specified who have committed offences, the reduction of the sentence imposed on such persons, or the replacement of the unserved part of the sentence with a lighter type of punishment.
+The amnesty act shall be adopted by the Milli Majlis of the Republic of Azerbaijan.
+Pardon is the release from punishment of persons individually identified and convicted by courts, or the reduction of the term of the sentence imposed on them, or the replacement of the unserved part of the sentence with a lighter type of punishment.
+Pardon shall be granted by the President of the Republic of Azerbaijan.

-In accordance with Articles 76 of the Criminal Code of the Republic of Azerbaijan, 170 of the Code of Execution of Sentences, and 513 of the Criminal Procedure Code, the institution of conditional early release of prisoners from punishment is implemented after serving half of the sentence in general less severe regime, two-thirds of the sentence in general severe regime, three-quarters of the sentence in severe regime, and 25 years in life imprisonment.
+In accordance with Articles 76 of the Criminal Code of the Republic of Azerbaijan, 170 of the Code of Execution of Punishments, and 513 of the Code of Criminal Procedure, conditional early release of sentenced persons may be granted after serving one half of the sentence in a general (less strict) regime, two-thirds in a general strict regime, three-quarters in a strict regime, and, in the case of life imprisonment, after 25 years of imprisonment.